Optimal prediction for radiative transfer: A new perspective on moment closure: Moment Models for Radiative Transfer

 where $b_{kl} = \tfrac{k+1}{2k+1}\delta_{k+1,l}+\tfrac{k}{2k+1}\delta_{k-1,l}$.
 This is an infinite tridiagonal system for $k=0,1,2,\dots$

 of first-order partial differential equations.
 Using the (infinite) matrix notation

-we can write \eqref{eq:radiative_moment_system} as
+we can write \eqref{eq:radiative_moment_system_component} as

-The infinite moment system \eqref{eq:radiative_moment_system} is equivalent to the transfer equation \eqref{eq:radiation_equation_simple}, since we represented an $L^2$ function in terms of its Fourier components.
+The infinite moment system \eqref{eq:radiative_moment_system} is equivalent to the transfer equation \eqref{eq:radiation_equation_simple}, since we represent an $L^2$ function in terms of its Fourier components.
 In order to admit a numerical computation, \eqref{eq:radiative_moment_system} has to be approximated by a system of finitely many moments $I_0,\dots,I_N$, i.e.~all modes $I_l$ with $l>N$ are not considered.
-Mathematically, it is evident that such a truncation approximates the full system, since the $I_l$ decay faster than $\frac{1}{l}$, due to

 In order to obtain a closed system, in the equation for $I_N$, the dependence on $I_{N+1}$ has to be eliminated.
 A question of fundamental interest is how to close the moment system, i.e.~by what to replace the dependence on $I_{N+1}$.
-In the following, we focus on two types of linear closure approaches: the $P_N$ closure and diffusion approximations.
+In the following, we provide a brief overview over commonly used closure strategies, and ways to derive and justify them.